 - Figure out which learning style you prefer—visual, tactile, or audio, and find resources that support that style, such as YouTube videos for visual learners.

-- Make sure you understand all the core terms of a new subject or industry you’re planning to enter.
+- Ensure you understand all the core terms of a new subject or industry you plan to enter.
 You could even create a glossary for yourself.

 - Use visual aids, such as flashcards or drawing sketches and mind-maps of the concepts you learn about.

 - Take notes.
-Yes, good old-fashioned notes can help you out of a bind if you’re learning a new skill or tool and need to quickly refer back to a particular step in a process, for instance.
+Good old-fashioned notes can help you out of a bind if you’re learning a new skill or tool and need to quickly refer back to a particular step in a process, for instance.

 - Get some exercise.
 It’s good for the mind and body!